Learn more about the Graduate Conference in Religion and Ecology

-Student-led clubs and initiatives also offer opportunities for learning and living together.
-FERNS (Faith, Ecology, Religion, Nature, and Spirituality) and YDAWG (Yale Divinity Animal Welfare Group) are the student clubs that organize many events throughout the year.
+Student-led clubs and initiatives also offer opportunities for learning and living together, including FERNS (Faith, Ecology, Religion, Nature, and Spirituality).
 The Divinity Farm, established in 2009, also provides a sacred space for students to connect with the land and grow within the community.
 Run by administrators Blair Nelson and Sparrow Gates, the Divinity Farm allows students to tend an independent garden plot for their own use.

 This YDS Sustainability web site serves to share updates, provide useful information, and convey the history and understanding of sustaining YDS over time.
 Relevant news stories that preceded this web site have been included, when possible, in our news archive.
 Student Sustainability Coordinators, along with other student leaders connected to these efforts, can be found throughout this site.
 In addition, the Sustainability Team welcomes ideas, feedback, and support through our opportunities to share community input.